msimecek/Chatbot-Student-Workshop/README.md

 typora-copy-images-to: images
 ---

-In this workshop, you will learn how to create your own chatbot using  **Visual Studio 2017**, the language **C#** and the **Microsoft Bot Framework** technology.
+In this workshop, you will learn how to create your own chatbot using  **Visual Studio 2017**, **C#** language and **Microsoft Bot Framework**.

 ## Assumptions

-It's also a good idea to have a basic understanding of how Web applications work and are built.
+It¨s good to have a basic understanding of how web applications work and how are they built.

-For reading documentation, finding solutions to problems in development and programming in general it isbetter to know **English**.
+For reading documentation, finding solutions to problems in development and programming in general it is better to know **English**.
 This workshop is in English.
-You'll find some screen cpature in Czech as it was originally designed by [@msimecek](https://github.com/msimecek).
+You'll find some screen captures in Czech as it was originally designed by [@msimecek](https://github.com/msimecek).

 ## Output